Community Water Plan

 - Promoting water conservation and our water neutral development to reduce groundwater extractions

-- Being proactive with our groundwater management program to protect our aquifers
+- Being proactive with groundwater management to protect our aquifers from seawater intrusion

 - Developing supplemental water supplies to meet our water needs.
 Our groundwater hydrologists have calculated we need 1,500-acre feet (af) of supplemental water per year to bring our portion of the basin out of overdraft.
 To put that in perspective, one-acre foot of water covers a football field one foot deep.
 The solution will likely involve a combination of regional supplemental water supply options in collaboration and partnership with others.